G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering

-2) Text-related tasks are more susceptible to attacks and more challenging to defend against backdoor attacks than image-related tasks, aligning with the findings of Bagdasaryan et al.~\cite{bagdasaryan2020how}.
-We believe that backdoored samples of text data are more distant from the benign clients' data distribution than image data.
-Sentences within backdoor samples in Sentiment-140 and Reddit are less likely to appear in the benign clients' data distribution, making backdoors more difficult to overwrite with model updates from other benign clients.
+3) Tasks related to textual data are more susceptible to attacks and pose a more formidable challenge to mitigate backdoor attacks, aligning with the findings of Bagdasaryan \emph{et al}.~\cite{bagdasaryan2020how}.
+This susceptibility is because of the greater dissimilarity between backdoored samples of textual data and benign clients' data distribution in comparison to image data.
+Sentences within backdoored samples in Sentiment-140 and Reddit are less likely to appear in benign clients' local data, rendering backdoors resistant to being overwritten by model updates from other benign clients.